KeyboardCowboy/time-tracker/README.md

 ## What is Timeular?
 https://timeular.com/

 Timeular is a personal time tracking service that uses a physical octohedral device to easily switch tasks.
-When turned on its side, it logs the time spent face up to that preset task, allowing for time to be tracked against 8 preset tasks.
+When turned on its side, it logs the time spent face up to that task, allowing for time to be tracked against 8 preset tasks.
 More tasks can be configured and activated using the app.

 ## What is Noko?
 https://nokotime.com/

-Noko is a business time tracking utility organized by project and used to track billable and non-billable time against a variety of projects.
+Noko is a business time tracking utility organized by project and used to track billable and non-billable time against a variety of projects for an organization.

 ## What does this tool do?
 If you log your time using Timeular, you can map the Timeular activities to Noko projects and automatically report that time to Noko.